-Our Compensation Discussion and Analysis provides an overview of our compensation strategy and program, the processes and procedures of our Compensation Committee of the Board (the "Committee") and the Committee's considerations and decisions made under those programs for our named executive officers for 2023.
+Our Compensation Discussion and Analysis provides an overview of our compensation strategy and program, the processes and procedures of our Compensation Committee of the Board (the "Committee") and the Committee's considerations and decisions made under those programs for our named executive officers for 2024.

 Our Named Executive Officers.
-Our named executive officers for 2023 are:
+Our named executive officers for 2024 are:

-- Geoffrey A. Ballotti, President and Chief Executive Officer - · Michele Allen, Chief Financial Officer and Head of Strategy - Paul F. Cash, General Counsel, Chief Compliance Officer and Corporate Secretary - · Scott Strickland, Chief Information and Distribution Officer - · Monica Melancon, Chief Human Resource Officer
+- · Geoffrey A. Ballotti, President and Chief Executive Officer - · Michele Allen, Chief Financial Officer and Head of Strategy - · Paul F. Cash, General Counsel, Chief Compliance Officer and Corporate Secretary - · Scott Strickland, Chief Commercial Officer - · Monica Melancon, Chief Human Resource Officer - · Lisa Checchio, Former Chief Marketing Officer

-2023 Financial and Operational Performance.
-We continued successfully executing our strategic plan during 2023, and delivered strong financial and operational results.
-Our performance was driven by 3.5% system size growth, 5% constant currency RevPAR growth and a 10% increase in our development pipeline.
-We were able to achieve record-breaking levels for a number of key metrics due to the outstanding efforts of our team members across the globe.
+2024 Financial and Operational Performance.
+Our 2024 results underscore our ability to execute on the key pillars of our long-term growth strategy.
+Our performance was driven by strong development momentum, continued royalty rate expansion, sustained ancillary fee growth, margin expansion and increased weekday demand highlighting our growing infrastructure spend capture.
+We were able to achieve record-breaking levels for a number of key metrics due to the outstanding efforts of our team members across the globe and their unwavering commitment to our owner-first philosophy.